Tales from the Crypt (film)

-Tales from the Crypt is a 1972 British horror film directed by Freddie Francis.
-It is an anthology film consisting of five separate segments, based on short stories from the EC Comics series Tales from the Crypt by Al Feldstein, Johnny Craig, and Bill Gaines.
-The film was produced by Amicus Productions and filmed at Shepperton Studios in Surrey, England.
+Tales from the Crypt is a 1972 British horror anthology film from Amicus Productions, directed by Freddie Francis.
+It consists of five separate segments and a wraparound, based on short stories from the EC Comics series Tales from the Crypt, The Vault of Horror, and The Haunt of Fear.

 In the film, five strangers (Joan Collins, Ian Hendry, Robin Phillips, Richard Greene and Nigel Patrick) in a crypt encounter the mysterious Crypt Keeper (Ralph Richardson), who makes each person in turn foresee the manner of their death.

-It is one of several Amicus horror anthologies produced during the 1970s.
+Tales from the Crypt was one of several Amicus horror anthologies produced during the 1970s.
+It was released by Cinerama Releasing Corporation on March 8, 1972.
+Another EC Comics-based anthology, The Vault of Horror, followed in 1973.